Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: Generalizing centroidal loci

 \section{Generalizing centroidal loci}

-Let $\R$ be a Poncelet family of $N$-gons inscribed to a parabola $\P$ circumscribing a focus-centered circle $\C$.
-Given evidence for the cases above, namely, $N=3,4,5,6$, we propose the following generalizations:
+Let $\R$ be a Poncelet family of $N$-gons inscribed to a parabola $\P$, and circumscribed about a focus-centered circle $\C$.
+Experimental the evidence for the $N=3,4,5,6$ cases, we propose the following generalizations (reader contributions are encouraged):

-\begin{conjecture} Over $\R$, for arbitrary $N$, the loci of vertex, perimeter, and area centroids are parabolas coaxial with $\P$. \end{conjecture}
+\begin{conjecture} Over $\R$, for any $N{\geq}3$, the loci of vertex, perimeter, and area centroids are parabolas coaxial with $\P$. \end{conjecture}

-\begin{conjecture} Over the polar polygons of $\R$ with respect to $\P$, for arbitrary $N$, the loci of their vertex and area centroids are straight lines parallel to the directrix of $\P$. \end{conjecture}
+\begin{conjecture} Over $\R$ and for any $N{\geq}3$, the loci of vertex and area centroids of the polar polygons with respect to $\P$ are straight lines parallel to the directrix of $\P$. \end{conjecture}

-Experimental evidence allows us to further generalize the previous conjectures.
 Let $\B'$ be the conic-inscribed polar image of a generic bicentric family of $N$-gons with respect to the bicentric circumcircle (see \cref{app:bic}).

-Recall that the locus of vertex and area centroids are conics over any Poncelet family, while that of the perimeter centroid is not, in general, a conic \cite{sergei2016-com}.
-Sufficient experimental evidence suggests that:
+Recall that the locus of vertex and area centroids $C_0,C_2$ are conics over any Poncelet family, while that of the perimeter centroid $C_1$ is not, in general, a conic \cite{sergei2016-com}.
+However, as A. Akopyan reminded us \cite{akopyan2021-private}: